 Table of Contents

-Salesforce Triggers is an essential term that you should focus on in your Salesforce development journey.
+Salesforce Triggers is an essential term to focus on in your Salesforce development journey.
 Triggers are necessary to automate the business processes within the Salesforce platform, and there is a high probability that interviewers might ask you questions related to this topic.
-If you are planning to make a shining career as a Salesforce developer, getting information on this topic would be beneficial.
+If you are planning to build a successful career as a Salesforce developer, learning about this topic would be beneficial.

 We appreciate your zeal to learn new things, so we have prepared the most popular Salesforce Trigger interview questions with answers in this blog.
 We have covered the basic concepts and advanced scenario-based questions to prepare you for the interview.
 So, let’s explore these questions and get prepared to pave your way to success.